-Lake Waihola was once used as a short cut during the Otago gold rush.
-Greedy barons would hop on a paddle steamer, head up the Taieri River and across the lake.
-Prospectors would then cut across the hills to Gabriels Gully, Lawrence where the first big nugget was found in 1861.
+Steeped in history, Lake Waihola was once used as a shortcut during the famous Otago gold rush.
+Greedy gold diggers would hop on a paddle steamer up the Taieri River, cross the lake, and trek over the hills to Lawrence, where the first big nugget was found in 1861.